Frequently Asked Questions

 Course Structure & Assessments Related Questions

 The program includes premium quality 12 training manuals, supported by a complete set of training videos in all curriculum areas, along with unmatched human and technological support provided through our e-learning platform.
-You also get 20 Days Montessori Workshop (practicum) for free.
+You also get 20 Days of Montessori Workshop (practicum) for free.
 We believe that this is, by far, the most up-to-date, comprehensive, convenient, and cost-effective distance learning course in Montessori teaching available anywhere in the world.

 In our Montessori Early Childhood (3–6) Diploma Program you get;